 What statement should I include in my class syllabus/program announcement/flyer to inform students of the process to request reasonable accommodations?

-Student and Office of Disability Accommodation Responsibilities
+Student and Office of Disability Access Responsibilities

-The Office of Disability Accommodation (ODA) is responsible for verifying that a student has a disability (as defined by the ADA).
+The Office of Disability Access (ODA) is responsible for verifying that a student has a disability (as defined by the ADA).
 In order to receive a reasonable accommodation, a student must have a physical or mental impairment that substantially limits a major life activity (including the major life activity of learning), be perceived as disabled, or have a record of a disability.
 Because not all physical or mental impairments are considered disabilities under the ADA, including those that present themselves in noticeable fashion (e.g. wearing eyeglasses), it is important for faculty members to direct students to the ODA for verification of disabilities when a student seeks a reasonable accommodation.
 Once the ODA establishes that a student is disabled, the instructor/department, in consultation with appropriate departments (i.e. legal and ODA), determines whether a reasonable accommodation can be made that does not alter the fundamental requirements of a particular course or program.

-Reasonable Accommodation Not Retroactive
+Reasonable Accommodation Are Not Retroactive

 Syllabi should inform students that they must go through the ODA before receiving a reasonable accommodation for a course and that they should have any disability for which they want a reasonable accommodation verified before a specified class day.
 Failure to obtain verification by the date established by the faculty member does not mean the student can never receive a reasonable accommodation in the course.
 However, the faculty member only has to provide a reasonable accommodation once the disability is verified (assuming reasonable accommodation is possible).
 Grades received prior to verification of a disability and implementation of a reasonable accommodation need not be changed.